 Guarantee For Transfer Credit

-Richland College guarantees to its Associate in Arts and Associate in Sciences graduates the transferability of course credit to Texas public colleges and universities.
+Richland College guarantees to its Associate of Arts and Associate of Science graduates the transferability of course credit to Texas public colleges and universities.
 Students pursuing these degrees will complete the college's Core Curriculum.
 By Texas State Law, the entire Core will transfer as a block to all Texas public colleges and universities to take the place of the core curriculum of the receiving transfer institution.
 Students should work closely with an advisor in the choice of electives to ensure that the receiving institution has cooperated with the college in the development of Transfer and Equivalency Guides that clearly indicate how the receiving institution accepts the selected elective courses in transfer.

 The conditions that apply to the guarantee area are as follows: